leandroadonis86/esp32_simple_snmpv2c_agent/README.md

 <b>Fixing alternatives</b>:

-Remove "build" folder from compiled projet if you apply any changes.<br>
+Remove "build" folder from compiled project if you apply any changes.<br>
 Try "make clean" and then "make flash".<br>
 Make sure LwIP options are correct in "make menuconfig".<br>
 Use make -d to debug make falty errors.<br>